When to worry about an allergic reaction

 Christmas tree pollen

-People who are allergic to pollen experience symptoms of hay fever, which is more accurately described as seasonal allergic rhinitis.
+People who are allergic to pollen experience symptoms of hay fever, which is more commonly described as seasonal allergic rhinitis.
 Hay fever symptoms usually occur in the spring and summer when tree and weed pollens are active.
 However, although pollen is inactive in winter, Christmas trees may still contain pollen.

 Pollen travels through the air easily, and it can enter our nose, eyes and lungs - in some people, this can trigger an allergic reaction.